New York Custody and Co-Parenting Laws

 For Fathers

-Fathers in New York play an essential role in their child’s life, and state law does not favor either parent based on gender.
+Fathers play an essential role in their child’s life, and state law does not favor either parent based on gender.
 Courts evaluate each parent’s relationship with the child, the stability of each home, and the willingness of each parent to support the child’s connection with the other.
 Fathers who stay engaged, consistent, and focused on the child’s well-being present a strong foundation for meaningful parenting time.

 Here are key considerations for fathers: